Kmqe/fetch-users-app/README.md

 # fetch-users-app

 ## Features
-- Display a list of users with their name, username, and email.
+- Display a list of users
 - Search for users by username.

 ## Technologies